SquirrelCZE/stack-cs-activities/activities/graph-tokens/README.md

         * sandpaper again
         * color
         * lacquer
+    * In case of plexiglass token plates, postprocessing is not necessary.
-    * Glue the halfs together (or you can heat the edges of the halfs, so they melt together)
+    * Glue the halfs together.
+(Alternatively, you can heat the edges of the halfs, so they melt together.)
     * Glue the token plates.

 ## Activity overview
-( This is relevant to the example task )
+( This is relevant only to the example task. )

 * Explain the task to the students
 * Do 1-3 insertions of the nodes.
-(To give example of what is expected)
+(To give example of what is expected.)
-* Let the students give you next steps
+* Let the students give you next steps.
-    * They do it automatically, in that case only make sure that multiple students do so.
-    * You can vyvolat je in some way.
-        *Note: I like to learn some interesting sequences of numbers and use that, ie. Fibonacci sequence
 * Repeat the same with removal and search, always do an example of the operation!

 ## Tips and tricks

 * When visualizing the tree or graph, slow down if the students need to redraw the tree on their papers.
     * When students are writing something down, they are not paying attention.
-* Students will avoid writing every sinhle change done on the table, usually they prefer to write only changes necessary for correct result.
+* Students will avoid writing every single change done on the table.
+They prefer to write only changes necessary for correct result.
     * This implies, that if you know, that changes done on the tree do not result in correct result, you do not need to wait.

 ## Related material